kscalelabs/rdme-docs/docs/Z-Bot/getting-started-with-z-bot/checking-ip.md

 ---
 ## Obtaining the IP

-To check your Z-Bot's IP address, first connect to it through USB and ssh into it
+To check your Z-Bot's IP address, first connect to it through USB and ssh into it.
+Password is milkv

 ```Text bash
 ssh root@192.168.42.1